From the Eiffel Tower to the Louvre © French Moments

 Place de la Concorde © French Moments

-The Place de la Concorde is a treat for the eye, particularly for the one that takes the time to explore every little details: the monuments dedicated to eight cities of France, the extravagant lamp-posts, the statues of the two fountains by Jacques Ignace Hittorff and the hieroglyphics that decorate the Egyptian obelisk of Luxor.
+The Place de la Concorde is a treat for the eye, particularly for the one who takes the time to explore every little detail: the monuments dedicated to eight French cities, the extravagant lampposts, the statues of the two fountains by Jacques Ignace Hittorff, and the hieroglyphics that decorate the Egyptian obelisk of Luxor.

-The Ferris Wheel that stands on the Historical Axis that runs between the Louvre and the Grande Arche was due to close on the 15th February but was still open and running.
+The Ferris Wheel, which stands on the Historical Axis between the Louvre and the Grande Arche, was due to close on February 15th but was still open and running.

 Tuileries Garden